UzairParkar/Flask-API-Initial/README.md

 *Note: For more information check the requirements.txt file of each project.

-1. __Basic-Flask-API__: This is a simple Flask API with routes that define a home and placeholder function that checks the age.
+1. __Basic Flask API__: This is a simple Flask API with routes that define a home and placeholder function that checks the age.

-2. __CRUD-With-DS__: This is another simple API which is created by using a __Python Data Structure__ as a database.
+2 __CRUD With DS__: This is another simple API which is created by using a __Python Data Structure__ as a database.
 I have visualised the API as created for a notes app for better documentation and understanding.
 I have also given it different routes which allow me to perfrom CRUD operations using various HTTP methods.
 3. __To-Do-Application__: This is a to do application created using the tutorial provided by CodeWithHarry.
 Creating this allowed me to learn as to how a data is sent from the frontend to the database, it was created using SQL ALCHHEMY and Flask. it gave me a overview of the basic understanding of **Libraries**,**Jinja2**,**Template Inheritence** and **SQL ALCHEMY**

 4. __Flask-Rest-API-SQL-ALCHEMY__: An API created using Flask SQL ALCHEMY, now seeing as json is not serialisable i have created a function to convert the data to dictionary format.